My Dog’s Head Is Hot – What does it mean?

 Symptoms of fever

-Your dog could be suffering from fever if his body temperature rises above 103 F, and you are advised to commence treatment as soon as possible to avoid endangering the overall wellness of your dog.
+Your dog could be suffering from fever if he’s body temperature rises above 103 F, and you are advised to commence treatment as soon as possible to avoid endangering the overall wellness of your dog.

 A temperature above 105 F is dangerous to him and it can claim his life.